peterjmarko/llm-narrative-framework/docs/REPLICATION_GUIDE.template.md

 The **Experiment & Study Workflow** consumes the prepared data to generate experimental results across multiple conditions, then compiles these results into comprehensive statistical analyses.
 This workflow supports factorial experimental designs, automated result aggregation, and publication-ready statistical reporting.

-These workflows are connected through well-defined data interfaces, with the output of the data preparation pipeline serving as the input to the experiment workflow.
+The two workflows are connected through well-defined data interfaces, with the output of the data preparation pipeline serving as the input to the experiment workflow.
 This modular design allows researchers to update or extend either workflow independently while maintaining reproducibility.

 {{grouped_figure:docs/diagrams/flow_experiment_study_workflow.mmd | scale=2.0 | width=35% | caption=Figure S3: Experiment & Study Workflow.
 The workflow uses personalities_db.txt to run experiments and compile study results.}}